 Among the many pearls of wisdom in natural healing is this statement: "Illness can be the doorway to health."
 Whether the illness originates in the mind, body, spirit, or environment, we have the choice to allow illness to compel us either toward health and higher learning, or away from health and to eventual destruction.

-It is not surprising that about 50 percent of people in the United States now use alternative therapies, both to maintain health and to treat illness.
+It is not surprising that over 50 percent of people in the United States now use alternative therapies, both to maintain health and to treat illness.
 However, alternative therapies are, in truth, not so alternative.
 Many of them have actually been utilized for thousands of years.
 Many people in this country are using them as important additions to Western allopathic medicine.
 The evidence is overwhelming that people who take care of themselves have lower health care costs.

 Preventive medicine in particular is a kind of health insurance that pays interest.
 Preventive therapies require that people take part by achieving awareness and body conscious behavior by actively participating in and being responsible for their own health.
 Preventive therapies enable us to feel confident that what we do now to avoid medical bills will help us overcome or deal with future health care crises.
 We are looking toward our later years, a time when life should be fruitful and satisfying.